1. Collecting a Security Deposit: Make Sure the Security Deposit is Part of the Rental Agreement

 For this reason, recognizing deposits within your rental agreement acknowledges that (a) you as the landlord exercise your right to collect a security deposit and or pet damage deposit.
 And (b) if anything happens, the deposit is a part of the contract, and you can exercise it against the tenancy.

-2. Payment Up Front
+2. Payment Upfront

-Payments via online applications are becoming more common all around and standard post, otherwise called snail mail, is a traditional stalwart method.
-By far the most effective method for managing all lease transactions is online, as the process builds a history of transactions that can be reviewed.
+Payments via online applications are becoming more common, and standard mail is fast going out of style.
+By far, the most effective manner for managing all lease transactions is online.
+In this way, the process builds a history of transactions that you and your tenant can easily review.

-5. After Lease Signing Conduct a Move-In Inspection
+5. Conduct a Move-In Inspection

-Make sure that you and the tenant agree on what you are seeing and write down what you see so that both you and your tenant can keep a copy for records.
+Ensure that you and the tenant agree and write down what you both observe in a report.
+Acknowledging the unit’s condition before the tenancy can allay disputes once the lease is terminated.
 Making the end of the contract as pain-free as possible is worth the extra effort.